 In both Gas anti-solvent (GAS) and Supercritical anti-solvent (SAS) methods, the desired drug is solubilized in an appropriate organic solvent (or solvent mixture).
 The solvent(s) used need(s) to be chosen with respect to the drug's solubility in these solvents and also to the solvent(s) solubility in the SCF.
-In the GAS method, the addition of a SCF (typically supercritical CO_2) as an antisolvent to the drug-containing solution will diminish the solvent strength, providing good SCF/solvent solubility, and lead to the drug's precipitation.
+In the GAS method, the addition of a SCF (typically supercritical CO2) as an antisolvent to the drug-containing solution will diminish the solvent strength, providing good SCF/solvent solubility, and lead to the drug's precipitation.
 Particle size using the GAS method will depend on the rate of addition of the SCF into the organic solution (Rogers et al., 2004).
 A schematic representation of the GAS process is shown in Figure II 16.
-Unlike the GAS technology, in the SAS technology, the drug-containing organic solution is atomized into an excess flowing continuum of SCF (typically supercritical CO_2), with the high surface area atomized droplets allowing for an intimate contact with the excess anti-solvent (Date and Patravale, 2004; Rogers et al., 2004).
-In this process the bidirectional mass transfer (supercritical $CO_2 \leftrightarrow$ organic solvent) again leads to a diminished solvent strength and to particle nucleation.
+Unlike the GAS technology, in the SAS technology, the drug-containing organic solution is atomized into an excess flowing continuum of SCF (typically supercritical CO2) \leftrightarrow organic solvent) again leads to a diminished solvent strength and to particle nucleation.
 A schematic representation of the SAS process is shown in Figure II 16.
-The success of the SAS process in drug nanosizing will mainly depend, in addition to the various controlled processing parameters (temperature, pressure, etc.), upon the efficiency of the atomization of the drug containing organic solution into the SCF; an increase in the extent of atomization leading to an increase in surface area and thus to a more rapid bidirectional mass transfer and thus to smaller particle sizes (Date and Patravale, 2004).
+The success of the SAS process in drug nanosizing will mainly depend, in addition to the various controlled processing parameters (temperature, pressure, etc.), upon the efficiency of the atomization of the drug containing organic solution to the various controlled processing parameters (temperature, pressure, etc.), upon the atomization leading to an increase in surface area and thus to a more rapid bidirectional mass transfer and thus to smaller particle sizes (Date and Patravale, 2004).
 Further development of the SAS technology, with the aim of enhancing the bidirectional SCF/solvent mass transfer, has lead to the SAS-EM technology (Supercritical antisolvent enhanced mass transfer).
 The SAS-EM technology uses, like the SAS technology, a solvent and a SCF as an anti-solvent but here, the drug-containing solvent solution jet is deflected by a surface vibrating at an ultrasonic frequency in order to atomize the jet into nanodroplets, thus enhancing the bidirectional SCF/solvent mass transfer (Date and Patravale, 2004).